 How to Recognise Lungworm Symptoms in Your Dog

 Lungworms (Angiostrongylus vasorum ) are parasites that infect dogs and other mammals.The parasite is ingested by the dog if they eat a slug or snail that is infested with the worm.
-Wild animals such as foxes are also at risk of catching lungworm and this may be one way that the parasite has spread through countries such as the UK.
+Wild animals such as foxes are also at risk of catching lungworm, and this may be one way that the parasite has spread through countries such as the UK.
 This disease, if not treated, can be fatal.
 In addition, dogs who have the infection will spread it into the general environment in the form of the parasite's larvae.
-The larvae are excreted through the dog's faeces so increasing the chances of other animals becoming infected.
+The larvae are excreted through the dog's faeces, which increases the chances of other animals becoming infected.

 Slugs and snails pick up the larvae from the ground.
 The larvae develop into the next stage of the worm.
-When a dog deliberately or accidentally eats a slug or snail, then once the worm is in the dog's gut it will begin to develop further.
-From the gut the worm will make it's way to the pulmonary artery by way of the blood stream where it matures into an adult worm.
+When a dog deliberately or accidentally eats a slug or snail, the worm will be in the dog's gut and it will begin to develop further.
+From the gut, the worm will make its way to the pulmonary artery by way of the blood stream where it matures into an adult worm.
 The pulmonary artery is one of the major blood vessels serving the lungs.
-It is here that the lungworm will lay it's eggs.
-From the pulmonary artery eggs and larvae, encased in nodes, will move into the lungs.
+It is here that the lungworm will lay its eggs.
+From the pulmonary artery, eggs and larvae, encased in nodes, will move into the lungs.
 It is these nodules containing eggs and larvae that damage the lungs.
-When the eggs hatch the larvae are coughed up by the dog and re-swallowed where they end up back in the gut, passed out in the faeces and so the cycle begins again.
+When the eggs hatch, the larvae are coughed up by the dog and re-swallowed, where they end up back in the gut, passed out in the faeces, and so the cycle begins again.

 What damage does the eggs and larvae cause in the lungs?